jayavardhanr/my-website/content/home/about.md

 # Biography

 Peddamail Jayavardhan Reddy is a Master's student in Computer Science at the Ohio State University, Columbus.
 His research interests include Deep Learning, Natural Language Processing and Time-Series Analysis.
-Prior to his masters, Jayavardhan worked at Citi Group for two years, performing the role as an application developer during the 1st year and a NLP engineer during the 2nd year.
+Prior to his masters, Jayavardhan worked at Citi Group for two years, performing the role as an application developer and a NLP engineer.
+Currently, He is working at The Climate Corporation as a Deep Learning intern.